wix/Detox/docs/Guide.RunningOnCI.md

 ```

 > **Tip:** Adding `--cleanup` to the test command will make sure detox exits cleanly by shutting down the simulator when the test is over.

+### Running Android Tests on CI

+Setting up a CI environment capable of running Android tests isn't as trivial.
+Fortunately, we've written all about it in a [blostpost on medium!](https://medium.com/wix-engineering/how-to-execute-android-ui-tests-on-ci-and-stay-alive-eb9089d88c1f)

 ### Appendix